b-n-space/b-n-space/content/articles/2022-fed-sep-meeting-aftermath.md

 > In the future, the market will react hypersensitively to any kind of Fed commentary and data .

-investment expert Brian Klimke of Cetera Financial for Tageschau
+<sub>investment expert Brian Klimke of Cetera Financial for Tageschau<sub>

 FED's priority is to fight inflation despite the economy suffering.
 Other western CBs are undoubtedly going to continue raising interest rates as well.